 Unwelcome and malicious buying policy

-As a seller, you can block buyers at any time before a listing ends, and you can cancel unwelcome bids.
-After you cancel a bid, the bidder can't place a new bid without your permission.
+As a seller, you can block bidders and buyers any time before a listing ends, and you can cancel unwelcome bids.
+After you cancel a bid, you can add the bidder's user ID to your blocked list to prevent them from bidding again.

-As a buyer, you're not allowed to bid on or buy an item in order to harm a listing or to leave negative or neutral Feedback or low detailed seller ratings for sellers.
+As a buyer, you're not allowed to bid on or buy an item in order to harm a listing or to leave negative or neutral Feedback or low detailed seller ratings for the seller.

 Make sure you follow these guidelines.
 If you don't, your account may be subject to a range of actions, including limits of your buying and selling privileges and suspension of your account.